roiguri/My-Cook-Book/docs/project-tracking.md

   * change layout for mobile (card size according to list size)
   * Fix position of preview-recipe modal
 - create message and confirmation modal.
+- Fix user log in and sign up
+- fix google log in